cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-netlify-cms.md

 See [Netlify CMS Backends Overview](https://www.netlifycms.org/docs/backends-overview) for a full description of the configuration options.

+### Authentication Requirements
+Because Federalist facilitates the authentication with Github, we require users of Netlify CMS to be Federalist users in addition to having `write` permissions to the Github repository.

 ### Getting familiar with Netlify CMS
 To learn more about Netlify CMS and how it may help you manage content changes on your Federalist site, please visit [netlifycms.org/](https://www.netlifycms.org/)